BadenLab/know-how/docs/backup_systems/oceannus_connection.md

 ---

+## Lab members should not need to follow the steps below, as all their data backup is done automatically once they place their files on NAS.

 DANIO (also known (erroneously) as Oceannus (Oceannus is the computing cluster.
 Danio is the data server)).

 To connect to it using windows: